swaxi/GEOL-QMAPS/README.md

 *version 3.1.5 - November 2025*

 # Changelog 3.1.5
-      3.1.5
-      * Supports QT6, but all tools are still compatible with Qt5
+      * Supports QT6

-      **Bug Fixes & Functional Improvements**
+      * **Bug Fixes & Functional Improvements**
       * **Import tool**:
-      - Fixed bug affecting import of data if a geometry column exists in the imported shapefile and in the absence of a kinematics column for structural data
+      – Fixed bug affecting import of data if a geometry column exists in the imported shapefile and in the absence of a kinematics column for structural data
-      - Fixed bug with multiple display of warning boxes
+      – Fixed bug with multiple display of warning boxes

 Full changelog: <a href="https://github.com/swaxi/GEOL-QMAPS/blob/main/metadata.txt">Metadata</a>